katieeluskie/katieeluskie/README.md

 - 👋 Hi, I’m @katieeluskie
 - 👀 I’m interested in machine learning, particularly computer vision tasks
-- 🌱 I’m currently learning python and JavaScript (Node.Js)
+- 🌱 I’m currently learning Clojure
 - 📫 If you would like to contact me, please message me on [LinkedIn](https://www.linkedin.com/in/katie-eluskie/)

 <!---